 Employers must allow OSHA inspections in their workplace and are required to keep records pertaining to their particular industry.
 Some examples of OSHA safety regulations include:

 - Escape routes in case of a fire

 - Safe and well-maintained buildings, equipment, and machinery

 - Prevention of exposure to harmful agents or toxic materials

 Violations of the regulations outlined by OSHA are often evidence of employer negligence and may be cause to file a claim.

-The inability or unwillingness to take responsibility as an employer is a serious offense, and our Massachusetts legal team believes negligent employers should be held accountable for any of their actions that lead to the injury of innocent people.
+The inability or unwillingness to take responsibility as an employer is a serious offense, and our Boston legal team believes negligent employers should be held accountable for any of their actions that lead to the injury of innocent people.

-Contact an Employer Negligence Lawyer in Massachusetts
+Contact an Employer Negligence Lawyer in Boston

-Many construction site accidents in Massachusetts occur because of the negligence of an employer.
+Many construction site accidents in Boston occur because of the negligence of an employer.
 Victims of these accidents, however, should not be held responsible for costs associated with undue injuries.
 The employer negligence lawyers at Crowe & Mulvey, LLP, can help construction accident victims fight back against irresponsible employers.